 It would be nice if there was some way to quantify the notions of moral gravity and moral stature so that we would be able to calculate the precise weights of various kinds of moral responsibilities.
 But alas, I know of no such calculus and doubt that we can ever have one, because gravity and stature are not the only two normative factors and the VCP is not the only fundamental moral principle.
 But we can use the notion of moral weight analogously to the way we use and understand weight in physics.

-A factor, and the moral stature of the patient is analogous to the M factor.
+In this case, the moral gravity of an interest or good is analogous to the A factor, and the moral stature of the patient is analogous to the M factor.
 The moral weight of a responsibility or obligation is then obtained by (figuratively) multiplying the A and the M. When ones does this one gets linear graphs that indicate that when one holds M (stature) constant, greater A (gravity) yields greater F (moral weight).
 Similarly, when one holds A (gravity) constant, greater M (stature) yields greater weight, and conversely in each case.
 The first relationship has been illustrated already with the examples of grave versus non-grave human rights abuses.
 The responsibility, say, not to kill another person comes out as weightier than the responsibility not to force people to work excessive overtime.
 The second relationship has been discussed earlier with respect to various duties towards non-human animals.
 For instance, I opined earlier that the duty not to kill a human person is weightier than a comparable duty not to kill a nonhuman psychological organism.
 I also argued that since not all human beings have the same moral stature, it is a less weighty offense to kill a human embryo than it is to kill an sentient fetus, which is less weighty an offense that to kill an infant or child who is assumed, according to the Human Rights Principle, to be a full member of the human moral community.
 Killing non-psychological organisms is not a very weighty matter because while they are moral patients and have some moral standing, their moral stature is slight compared to other kinds of moral patients.

 Using this formula it is fairly easy to generate intuitive judgments about the weight of different moral responsibilities.
 One can test the theory by making up trolley car examples in which a moral agent (say, yourself) is in a forced choice situation in which you must choose between, say, killing a pet rabbit and killing a person.
 Tie them both to the tracks and let your moral intuitions tell you which way you would steer the trolley.
 If you would choose the kill the bunny, then your intuitions agree with what F=MA would predict.
 If not, then there is something wrong with my theory or something wrong with your moral intuitions, assuming, of course, that other things are equal, that is that there are no other morally relevant normative factors that might affect the judgment.